Rules & Classes

 Rules:

-- a) There will be 2 divisions: Dairy and Beef.
+- a) There will be two divisions: Dairy and Beef.

 - Showmanship classes will be held before the regular placings classes.

-- You do not need to sign up beforehand.
+- You do not need to sign up beforehand but would appreciate it.

 - You do not need to own the animal to show in the showmanship class.

-Rules: This category is for anyone who would like to bring Normandes to the show but feels uncomfortable with leading them in a show ring.
-No awards will be given, just an opportunity to showcase your cattle tied in the barn.
+This is for anyone who would like to bring Normandes to the show but feels uncomfortable with leading them into the show ring.
+You will be eligible for the Herdsmanship Award only, no other awards will be given.
+It is an opportunity to showcase your cattle tied in the barn.